luojia65/tm1637-display-demo/README.md

 You need some simple hardware requirements:

-- STM32F103C8T6 module ('MCU board')
+- A STM32F103C8T6 'Blue Pill' module ('MCU board')
-- TM1637 8-char display module
+- A TM1637 8-char display module
-- ST-LINK v2 debugger
+- A ST-LINK v2 debugger

 This won't cost much, and you may easily buy them at eBay, Taobao, Tmall, Alibaba, JD or Idlefish.